 Near Cairo in Alexander County, Illinois — The American Midwest (Great Lakes)

 Location.
-36° 59.251′ N, 89° 9.02′ W. Marker is near Cairo, Illinois, in Alexander County.
-Marker is at the intersection of Washington Avenue (U.S. 60/62) and Fort Defiance Road, on the right when traveling north on Washington Avenue.
-Located at the entrance to Fort Defiance Park, in a parking area for the State Highway Patrol office.
+36° 59.038′ N, 89° 8.378′ W. Marker is near Cairo, Illinois, in Alexander County.
+Marker is on Fort Defiance Road, on the right when traveling south.
+Located in Fort Defiance Park, at the confluence of the Ohio and Mississippi Rivers.
 Touch for map.
 Marker is in this post office area: Cairo IL 62914, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Lewis & Clark (within shouting distance of this marker); Historical Survey Marker (within shouting distance of this marker); Lewis and Clark in Illinois (within shouting distance of this marker); The Ohio River Bridge The Beginning of the Third Principal Meridian (approx. half a mile away); The Meeting of the Rivers (approx. 0.6 miles away); "Proceeding On" (approx. 0.6 miles away); Duncan Cannon (approx. 1.6 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+The Meeting of the Rivers (a few steps from this marker); Cairo, Illinois (approx. 0.6 miles away); Lewis & Clark (approx. 0.7 miles away); Historical Survey Marker (approx. 0.7 miles away); Lewis and Clark in Illinois (approx. 0.7 miles away); The Ohio River Bridge (approx. 0.7 miles away); The Beginning of the Third Principal Meridian (approx. 1.2 miles away); Duncan Cannon (approx. 2.2 miles away).
 Touch for a list and map of all markers in Cairo.

 More.
 Search the internet for "Proceeding On".

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 26, 2009, by Craig Swain of Leesburg, Virginia.
 This page has been viewed 2,036 times since then and 5 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 26, 2009, by Craig Swain of Leesburg, Virginia.